Anjali9876/hackerrank/README.md

 # hackerrank
-This repository contains the solutions to some of the Hackerrank problems.
+This repository contain solutions to some of the Hackerrank problems.